How to File Taxes as an LLC

 Usually, LLCs that have elected to be taxed as a sole proprietorship are not required to file a federal tax return.
 But that a few states do require LLCs or sole proprietorships to file tax returns, even though they’re pass-through entities.
 Remember that this return must report profits as well as losses.

 How Do You File Taxes as an LLC?
 Step-By-Step Guide

 1. Gather the IRS Forms You Need to Submit

 Businesses that file taxes as an LLC are considered transfer entities.
 This means that you’ll be only taxed as an individual.

 For tax purposes, an LLC can be classified into different entities.
 Depending on the entity or category of your choice, you’ll be taxed one way or the other.
 For example, an LLC with a single owner is subject to tax payments the same way as a sole proprietorship, using Schedule C (Form 1040).

-In any case, if you want to file taxes as an LLC, you must file Form 8832 (Entity Classification Election), to inform the IRS which tax category you want to select for your company.
+In any case, if you want to file LLC taxes, you must file Form 8832 (Entity Classification Election), to inform the IRS which tax category you want to select for your company.

 Keep in mind that the way an LLC files taxes depends on this selection.
 These are some of the forms that generally must be submitted, depending on the entity you choose for your company: